cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

   GET <base-url>/namespaces/<namespace>/apps/<app-id>

 The information will be returned in the body of the response.
-It includes the name and description of the application, the streams and datasets it uses, and all of its programs.
+It includes the name and description of the application, the artifact it uses, the streams and datasets it uses, and all of its programs.

 .. list-table::
    :widths: 20 80